Jobs

 Our values are:

-Our staff meets for regular coffee mornings to hear updates from the Senior Management Team, as well as share news from across the organisation.
+Our staff meets for regular coffee mornings to hear updates from the Senior Management Team, and share news from across the organisation.

-Staff social activities include a drawing club, knitting and craft group, a bowling tournament, as well as our Christmas party and summer picnics.
+Staff social activities include a book club, knitting and craft group, a bowling tournament, as well as our Christmas party and summer picnics.
+Our active social committee organises regular events like comedy nights, staff meet the animals sessions and pub outings.

 A woman holds a piece of coral next to aquarium tanks

 Because the Horniman connects global cultures with the natural world, sustainable working practices and encouraging everyone (including ourselves) to into green living is important to us.
-We act sustainably, behave ethically, pursue excellence and encourage enterprise.
+Our mission is central to everything we do, whilst our values represent our core beliefs and set the tone for our interactions with staff, visitors and other stakeholders.
+Our behaviours are the practical application of our values – translating them into day-to-day actions.

 We value our diverse workforce and welcome applications from all sections of the community.
 We encourage people from ethnically diverse backgrounds and people with disabilities to apply.